ultrabug/ultrabug.fr/docs/Tech Talks/2023/scylla-summit-2023.md

 ## Building a 100% ScyllaDB Shard-Aware Application Using Rust

-Yet another edition of the [Scylla Summit with exciting and great presentations](https://www.scylladb.com/scylladb-summit-2023/presentations/?siteplacement=stickybanner) and I was fortunate to be part of it but this year I'm proud to have been accompanied by two of my colleagues: Joseph and Yassir!
+Yet another edition of the [Scylla Summit with exciting presentations](https://www.scylladb.com/scylladb-summit-2023/presentations/?siteplacement=stickybanner) which I was fortunate to be part of.
+But this year I'm proud to have shared the stage with two of my colleagues: Joseph and Yassir!

 ![Scylla Summit 2023](../images/numberly-scylla-summit-2023.jpg)